mudasirfayaz/hands-on-python-lab/01-Beginner/number-guessing-game/README.md

    python game.py
    ```

+   > [!WARNING]
-   > ⚠️ Make sure you have Python 3 installed and accessible from your terminal or command prompt.
+   > Make sure you have Python 3 installed and accessible from your terminal or command prompt.

 3. **Follow the prompts:**